top of page

 'Is it just a surgical disease...?'

-09.15 Ocular melanoma, Squamous cell carcinoma of the eyelid, Membrana nictitans as a special entity, Mast cell tumor (conjunctiva and peri-orbital), other tumors: dr. Rick Sanchez (ophtalmologist)
+09.15 Ocular melanoma, Squamous cell carcinoma of the eyelid, Membrana nictitans as a special entity, Mast cell tumors (conjunctiva and peri-orbital), Other tumors (HSA, adenocarcinoma...)

-10.15 Radiotherapy and the eyes: how to prevent the eyes from (collateral) damage during RT, early & late side-effects: dr. Juan Serra (radiotherapist)
+Radiotherapy and the eyes: how to prevent the eyes from (collateral) damage during RT, early & late side-effects, electrochemotherapy in cats

 Session on Ear Tumors in dogs & cats